 - Loss of dexterity

-- Memory impairment, especially regarding events after the commencement of Klonopin use
+- Memory impairment, especially regarding events directly after using this drug

 - Difficulty breathing